tcwan/arm64assembly/README.md

 # arm64assembly
-Example ARM64 Assembly programs for Raspberry Pi running AArch64 (ARM64) Linux The following project folders are available:
+Example ARM64 Assembly programs for Raspberry Pi running AArch64 (ARM64) Linux.
+The code uses only Linux Syscalls, it does not use any C Library functions except for program start and exit.

+The following project folders are available:
 - armskel64
   - Simple skeleton program to demonstrate ARM64 Assembly code for console I/O, data manipulation, and flow control